-- What you want to achieve by incorporating local flavor
+- What you want to achieve by incorporating local flavor,

-- How not to do it
+- How not to do it,

-- Experience is the key – why local trumps digital
+- Experience is the key – why local trumps digital,

-- Different aspects of local flavor you can include
+- Different aspects of local flavor you can include,

-- Exciting ideas for planning events with local flair
+- Exciting ideas for planning events with local flair,

-- What to do if you’ve never been there yourself
+- What to do if you’ve never been there yourself.

 You also want to think about your event in terms of it being turned into an extended stay.
-If an attendee is traveling to your event, they could plan to bring family, friends or a significant other with them, turning it into a vacation.
+If an attendee is traveling to your event, they could plan to bring family, friends, or a significant other with them, turning it into a vacation.
 Adding some of the aspects of local flavor we’ll talk about below, can help make that a reality.
 Think about how you can value-add in your event planning as not just fulfilling the objectives of a fixed event but making it a part of a broader experience.

 Before we dive into the best ways to add local flavor to an event, we want to point out things not to do.
-That way you can keep them in the forefront of your mind and don’t confuse the meaning of adding local flair.
+That way you can keep them in the forefront of your mind and don’t confuse the meaning of adding a local flair.

 Firstly, you should never go too quickly to an assumption of what the theme of your event should be.
 Coming up with a theme automatically, especially if you aren’t intimately familiar with a location, means you probably came up with an answer that’s a little obvious and cheesy.
-What’s more, it’s probably been done a thousand times before and will do little to impress your event goers.
+What’s more, it’s probably been done a thousand times before and will do little to impress your event-goers.
 As an example, consider Charlotte.
-NASCAR is an obvious standout for the city, but do you think incorporating checked flag tablecloths and car-themed desserts are going to wow your guests?
+NASCAR is an obvious standout for the city, but do you think incorporating checked flag tablecloths and car-themed desserts is going to wow your guests?
 There’s also much more to Charlotte than NASCAR.
 It’s important to do the city hosting the event and its people justice in how you choose to represent it.

 When adding regional flair to an event, it’s also important to not go too dated.
 Local history is very important, and you can certainly include aspects of it in your event.
 But, you still need to incorporate modern elements to complement any historical highlights.
 Balance is key otherwise the purpose of your event could be lost in an immersion of history.

 One of the reasons why adding local flavor to an event creates an experience like no other is because some things just can’t be replicated digitally.
-Nothing compares to experiencing something in real time, with other people.
-Videos, images and digital sound are great, but they can’t substitute for that in-person sensory experience.
+Nothing compares to experiencing something in real-time, with other people.
+Videos, images, and digital sound are great, but they can’t substitute for that in-person sensory experience.

 You can capitalize on that by taking advantage of the senses to provide an immersive experience.
 When planning your event, try to choose something to appeal to each of the senses.
 This will help your attendees appreciate the moment for what it is and stay in the present, much like practicing mindfulness.
-Food, keepsakes and the feelings of experience are all forms of connection with the destination that event goers can look back on for years to come.
+Food, keepsakes, and the feelings of experience are all forms of connection with the destination that event-goers can look back on for years to come.